JCMexplains/writing-for-success-2023/textbook.md

 *swimming*.
 A modifier is a word or phrase that qualifies the meaning of another element in the sentence.
 Read the following example:

-**Original sentences:** Steve checked the computer system.
+**Original sentences**: Steve checked the computer system.
 He discovered a virus.

-**Revised sentence:** Checking the computer system, Steve discovered a virus.
+**Revised sentence**: Checking the computer system, Steve discovered a virus.

 To connect two sentences using an --*ing* modifier, add --*ing* to one